-4.0 Discretionary Rate Relief - Voluntary and Not-for-profits organisations
+4.0 Discretionary Rate Relief - Charitable, Voluntary groups, Sports clubs and 'Not-for-profits' organisations

-- 4.1 In cases where ratepayers are registered Charities or registered as a Community Amateur Sports Club (CASC) and thereby entitled to Mandatory Relief is awarded at 80%, the Council will not usually consider awarding additional Discretionary 'top-up' relief. - 4.2 However, in cases where Voluntary and Not-for-profits organisations are not registered with the Charity Commission or as a CASC, Discretionary Relief may be annually awarded at a level not exceeding 80%, except for golf clubs that may receive an annual award at a level not exceeding 40%. - 4.3 To qualify for Discretionary Rate Relief, the ratepayer will usually be a sporting club/society or other not for profit Community Interest Company or Registered Social Enterprise, occupying premises wholly or mainly and used for the sole purpose of philanthropic or religious purposes, or concerned with recreation, education, social welfare, science, literature or the fine arts - 4.4 For the purposes of awarding Discretionary Rate Relief, 'not for profit' organisations will be considered as those not conducted or maintained for the purpose of making a profit and whose surpluses are used to further achieve their aims and objectives rather than distribute income to the organisations shareholders.
-For easy understanding these will typically be member or community serving organisations. - 4.5 The key test to establish 'not for profits' will centre around whether they are genuinely run as 'not for profit', To aid decision making considerations will be made around: - Assessing the memorandum and articles of association to determine the type of organisation, and that it is not for profit and/or for a social purpose associated with charitable, philanthropic or religious purposes, or concerned with recreation, education, social welfare, science, literature or the fine arts - ensuring these
+- 4.1 In cases where ratepayers are registered Charities or registered as a Community Amateur Sports Club (CASC) and thereby entitled to 80% Mandatory Relief, the Council will not usually consider awarding additional Discretionary 'top-up' relief for those Charities or CASC's who occupy premises with a rateable value of £6,001 or greater. - 4.2 In cases where ratepayers are registered Charities or registered as a Community Amateur Sports Club (CASC) and occupy small premises with a rateable value of up to £6,000, in addition to entitlement to 80% Mandatory Relief, the Council will usually award additional Discretionary 'top-up' relief of 20%. - 4.2 In cases where Voluntary, Sports Clubs and 'not-for-profit' organisations are not registered with the Charity Commission or as a CASC, Discretionary Rate Relief for those organisations who occupy premises with rateable values of £6,000 or less, will usually be annually awarded Discretionary Rate Relief at a level of 100%, apart from golf clubs who may receive an annual award at a level not exceeding 40%. - 4.3 Voluntary, Sports Clubs and 'not-for-profit' organisations who occupy premises with rateable values in excess of £6,001 may receive an annual Discretionary Rate Relief award at a level not exceeding 80%, apart from golf clubs who may receive an annual award at a level not exceeding 40%. - 4.4 To qualify for Discretionary Rate Relief, the ratepayer will usually be a sporting club/society or other not for profit Community Interest Company or Registered Social Enterprise, occupying premises wholly or mainly and used for the sole purpose of philanthropic or religious purposes, or concerned with recreation, education, social welfare, science, literature or the fine arts

-- elements are built into this document with clarity and what happens to any traded surpluses - Consideration of the initial business plan and audited accounts to check whether traded surpluses are re-invested each year for advancement of their mission and social purpose. - Assessing on an annual basis, submitted audited accounts and any revisions to the memorandum and articles of association to ensure the application of surpluses are as detailed in their memorandum and articles and to monitor/prevent building up of excessive reserves.
+- 4.5 For the purposes of awarding Discretionary Rate Relief, 'not for profit' organisations will be considered as those not conducted or maintained for the purpose of making a profit and whose surpluses are used to further achieve their aims and objectives rather than distribute income to the organisations shareholders.
+For easy understanding these will typically be member or community serving organisations. - 4.6 The key test to establish 'not for profits' will centre around whether they are genuinely run as 'not for profit', To aid decision making considerations will be made around: - Assessing the memorandum and articles of association to determine the type of organisation, and that it is not for profit and/or for a social purpose associated with charitable, philanthropic or religious purposes, or concerned with recreation, education, social welfare, science, literature or the fine arts - ensuring these elements are built into this document with clarity and what happens to any traded surpluses - Consideration of the initial business plan and audited accounts to check whether traded surpluses are re-invested each year for advancement of their mission and social purpose. - Assessing on an annual basis, submitted audited accounts and any revisions to the memorandum and articles of association to ensure the application of surpluses are as detailed in their memorandum and articles and to monitor/prevent building up of excessive reserves.